Last Updated on: 2nd May 2022, 12:27 pm

-A. Automatic reset feature eases your job for resetting the timer each time you start printing a new one.
+A. Automatic reset feature eases your job of resetting the timer each time you start printing a new one.

 Q. Does the timer come with an automatic alarm and Turn OFF feature?

-A. If a heat press automatically opens up after a set time period, you can multi-task rather standing near the machine too long.
+A. If a heat press automatically opens up after a set period, you can multi-task rather than standing near the machine too long.

 Q. Can you customize the features of the heat press?